sedislab/SENTIL/docs/CLAIMS.md

 ## Streaming

 Per-sample latency on the online monitor, medium three-signal formula, after the buffers are pre-sized from the interval bounds.
-Command: the streaming harness over `StreamMonitor::update_packed`.
+Command: the streaming benchmark over `StreamMonitor::update_packed`.
 Expected: median in the low tens of nanoseconds, tail within a small multiple of the median; pre-sizing tightens the tail without moving the median.
 Tolerance: report the measured number, do not target one.
 Tier: CPU, hardware-bound for the exact figure.

 Memory is proportional to the largest temporal window, not the trace length, so an arbitrarily long stream holds steady resident memory for a given formula.